Onemanwolf/Strategy/README.md

 # Strategy Pattern

 The Strategy Pattern is a behavioral design pattern that enables selecting an algorithm at runtime.
 Instead of implementing a single algorithm directly, code receives run-time instructions as to which in a family of algorithms to use.
 - In this project, the Strategy Pattern is used to create different types of customer accounts.
-The `ICustomerAccountCreationStrategy<RegularCustomerAccount, Customer>` interface defines a common method for creating a customer account.
+The `ICustomerAccountCreationStrategy<T, C>` interface defines a common method for creating a customer account.
 - This setup allows the behavior of the context class to change at runtime based on the strategy used, and it makes it easy to add new types of customers in the future without modifying the context class.
 - The Strategy Pattern promotes open/closed principle, making the code more flexible and easier to extend, maintain, and test.